Ted CoConis

-Constantinos "Ted" CoConis (born 1927 in South Side, Chicago, Illinois) is an American illustrator and painter who worked on many children's books, including the 1971 Newbery Award-winning The Summer of the Swans by Betsy Cromer Byars, and The Golden God, Apollo by Doris Gates.
+Constantinos "Ted" CoConis (August 31, 1927 – March 28, 2023) was an American illustrator and painter who worked on many children's books, including the 1971 Newbery Award-winning The Summer of the Swans by Betsy Cromer Byars, and The Golden God, Apollo by Doris Gates.
 He is the creator of well-known movie posters, book covers, and magazine and story illustrations, for which he was inducted into the Society of Illustrators' Hall of Fame.
 In 1980, he left the world of illustration to pursue a career as a fine artist.

 Early life

 The son of immigrants, CoConis's mother recognized and encouraged her son's artistic talents from an early age.
 He was awarded a scholarship to the Art Institute of Chicago while still in grade school.
 In 1942, with the advent of WWII and at the young age of 15, he joined the US Air Force, having altered his baptismal record to do so.
 After receiving an honorary discharge two years later, he enrolled in Chicago's American Academy of Arts, only to then join the U.S. Merchant Marine a year later.

 After returning stateside, an Air Force Colonel with whom CoConis had worked earlier encouraged him to apply for a position in the publicity department of the Fifth Army in Chicago.
 There, he created magazine covers, brochures, and recruiting posters for the Army.
 Later in his career, he was commissioned to create the cover illustrations for the handbook that outlined major programs being pursued to equip the army of the 21st century.
 The US Army and Air Force both commissioned paintings that now hang in the Pentagon.

 In the early 1950s, CoConis transferred to the Sixth Army in San Francisco as an illustrator and started doing freelance work.
 His work attracted the attention of Al Chaite who was associated with a notable commercial art studio in New York City, and CoConis accepted a full-time position with the studio.